kawam001/Password/README.md

 # 03 JavaScript: Password Generator

-## Your Task
+## Task Desciption

-This week's Challenge requires you to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.
+This application enables employees to generate random passwords based on criteria that they’ve selected.

-The password can include special characters.
-If you’re unfamiliar with these, see this [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.
+The app will run in a browser which utilizes HTML, CSS and JavaScript.

+The password can include UPPERCASE letter, lowercase letters, special characters, and numbers.
+Users have to enter "yes" or "no" (not case sensitive) to select type of characters to include in the password.
+If users select "no" in all cases, no password will be generated.

 ## User Story